Guide

 2.2 Represent Policies as Constraints, Not Text

-For example, if the refund amount is less than or equal to the automatic approval limit, the request may be approved.
+For example: if the refund amount is less than or equal to the automatic approval limit, the request may be approved.
 If the amount exceeds that limit but remains below the maximum threshold, the request must be escalated.
 If it exceeds the maximum threshold, it must be rejected.

+When the system evaluates numeric values against defined constraints, the outcome becomes deterministic.
 You are no longer asking the model to interpret language.
 You are asking it to evaluate structured conditions.

-2.3 Encode Time and Source of Truth
+2.3 Encode Temporal Validity and Source of Truth

-Traceability is then created by default and stored, and it enables you to replay scenarios afterward to improve an agent.
+This allows you to reconstruct exactly which state produced a decision.
+Traceability is then created by default and stored, enabling you to replay scenarios afterward to improve an agent.

-2.4 Query Before the Agent Decides
+2.4 Query the Graph Before the Agent Decides

 Before the agent proposes an action, it should retrieve the relevant entities from the graph.

 Instead of passing long prompts with mixed instructions and data, you fetch structured state.
+The model reasons over defined entities and constraints, not over loosely connected text.

-It also makes missing information visible.
-If a required node is absent, the system can block or escalate before execution.
+This reduces hallucination risk and increases consistency.
+It also makes missing information visible: if a required node is absent, the system can block or escalate before execution.

 Once context is structured, decisions become reproducible.